Tarundomakonda/wireshark-network-analysis/README.md

 ## Findings:

-Multiple SYN packets sent to different ports
-No full TCP handshake for most ports
-Clear pattern of reconnaissance activity

 ![Wireshark Detection](Screenshot_2026-04-17_06-00-03.png)

+* **Incomplete Handshakes:** Multiple SYN packets were sent to various ports without completing a 3-way handshake.
+* **RST Packets:** Observed that the scanner (Nmap) sent RST (Reset) packets immediately after receiving a SYN/ACK from open ports to avoid establishing a full connection.
+* **Reconnaissance Pattern:** A clear pattern of systematic probing was identified, typical of early-stage attacker reconnaissance.

 ## 🧠 Skills Demonstrated